shapeshed/shapeshed.com/content/posts/creating_backgrounds_with_patterns_in_photoshop.md

-{
-  "title": "Creating backgrounds with Patterns in Photoshop", "date": "2007-10-27T00:00:00+01:00",
++++
+date = "2007-10-27T00:00:00+01:00"
-  "description": "Often designs need a background to fill space behind navigation or other page elements.
-Here one way to create them. ", "tags": [
+description = "Often designs need a background to fill space behind navigation or other page elements.
+Here one way to create them. " tags = ["Design", "Photoshop"] title = "Creating backgrounds with Patterns in Photoshop"

-    "Design",
-    "Photoshop"
-  ]
-}
++++

 ## Using patterns